/* ?> */ ?>

-We are a membership organisation for those in the finance industry committed to growing sustainable and responsible finance in the UK.
+We are the membership organisation for those in the finance industry committed to growing sustainable and responsible finance in the UK.

 Learn more